 d.
-The company breaches the applicable corporate governance code recommendation that the Chairman of the Board should not be a former executive who has failed to comply with the relevant cooling-off period.
+The company breaches the applicable corporate governance code recommendation.

 Germany: PROXINVEST will OPPOSE if the nominee for Chairman has previously held a Management Board position within the company and has failed to comply with the statutory two-year cooling off period.